 These days I wear masks and run purifiers and no longer suffer any symptoms.
 Now my eyes are finely tuned AQI detectors.
 Here’s what I’ve noticed about how polluted skies look:

-3. Clouds look fuzzy
+3. Air pollution makes clouds look fuzzy

 When I fly back to the US, one of the things I marvel at is how distinct the clouds are.
 “Look at those crisp edges on that cloud!”
 I never thought that would be something I’d appreciate.